Meet the transfers who will shake up CFB in 2018

 Keller Chryst, QB, Tennessee: Chryst started 13 games for Stanford and went 6-0 as the Cardinal's signal-caller in 2016 before losing his job to K.J.
 Costello midway through last season.
 He's expected to push front-runner Jarrett Guarantano when he arrives this summer.

-Brandon Dawkins, QB, Indiana: Before Khalil Tate blew up at Arizona, Dawkins led the Wildcats' offense and put up solid numbers (2,418 pass yards and 1,582 rush yards with 35 total touchdowns) in Tucson.
+Brandon Dawkins, QB, Indiana: Before Khalil Tate blew up at Arizona, Dawkins led the Wildcats offense and put up solid numbers (2,418 pass yards and 1,582 rush yards with 35 total touchdowns) in Tucson.
 He now joins Indiana as the team's most experienced quarterback option, although he'll have to beat out sophomore Peyton Ramsey and freshman Michael Penix Jr.

 Preston Gordon, DT, Texas Tech: The Red Raiders add to their defensive front with Gordon, who started all of last season and 28 total games at Rice.
 Gordon had his best season in 2016 with 3.5 sacks and 6.5 tackles for loss, but contributed 4.5 tackles for loss in 2017.